Caulfield South, Victoria, Australia

-For general receiving, I also use an Icom R2500 with P25 and Dstar options fitted.
+For general receiving, I also use an Icom R2500 with P25 and fitted together with several SDR receiving systems.

-The man cave sees an IC2820 with Dstar and a Discone along with sundry test equipment including my IFR1900 system
+The man cave sees an IC9100 with Dstar and a Discone along with sundry test equipment including my IFR1900 system

 Now in the car I have the IC5100 once again with Dstar and a Diamond multi vertical on the rear boot lip.